Kingxukai/linux/Documentation/sound/soc/codec.rst

 7. DAC Digital mute control.

-Its probably best to use this guide in conjunction with the existing codec driver code in sound/soc/codecs/
+Its probably best to use this guide in conjunction with the woke existing codec driver code in sound/soc/codecs/

 ASoC Codec driver breakdown